neondatabase/website/content/guides/civet-guest-book.md

 And we can run `npm run db:generate-migrations` and `npm run db:migrate` (with `DATABASE_URL` set) to migrate our Neon database.

 With the database migrated, lets integrate this into our project.
-We will create the file `singletons/database.civet` to do our database connection.
+At first, I tried to create the file `singletons/database.civet` to do our database connection.
 One thing I noticed doing this was the performance of the TS server felt quite slow:

 ![TS server being slow](/docs/guides/civet/slowness.png)